dbwebb-se/mvc/example/symfony-doctrine/README.md

-Add custom query in repository
+Add custom query in the repository
 --------------------------

 The class `ProductRepository` is the glue between the products and the database and the class is a place where you can add adaptions specific to the products, for example on how to find them.